 USER ACTIVATION & subscription

-Logistic Regression + Survival Analysis | 45% Faster User Conversion
+Logistic Regression + Survival Analysis | 45% Lift in Conversion Velocity

-Logistic Regression + Survival Analysis | 45% Faster User Conversion
+Logistic Regression + Survival Analysis | 45% Lift in Conversion Velocity

 // Part One: The Probability Baseline (Logistic Regression)

 Analyzed 600K+ user events from a leading SaaS platform to uncover the behavioral levers that drive activation and subscription.
-This two-part project moves from predicting "if" a user converts to understanding "when" they take action .
+This two-part project moves from predicting if a user converts to understanding when they take action .

 //Part One: The Probability Baseline (Logistic Regression)